Data Sources and Methods for the Greenhouse Gas Emissions Indicators

 2. Description and rationale of the Greenhouse Gas Emissions indicators

-The Greenhouse Gas (GHG) Emissions indicators report trends in anthropogenic (human-made) GHG emissions at the national level (total emissions, emissions per person and emissions per unit of gross domestic product [GDP]), at the provincial/territorial and at the economic sector level for six GHGs: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), sulphur hexafluoride (SF6), perfluorocarbons (PFCs) and hydrofluorocarbons (HFCs).
+The Greenhouse Gas Emissions indicators report trends in anthropogenic (human-made) greenhouse gas (GHG) emissions at the national level (total emissions, emissions per person and emissions per unit of gross domestic product [GDP]),Footnote at the provincial/territorial and at the economic sector level for seven GHGs: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), sulphur hexafluoride (SF6), perfluorocarbons (PFCs), hydrofluorocarbons (HFCs) and nitrogen trifluoride (NF3).

-As an Annex I PartyFootnote to the United Nations Framework Convention on Climate Change (UNFCCC), Canada is required to prepare and submit a national inventory of anthropogenic sources and sinks of GHGs on an annual basis.
+As an Annex I Party to the United Nations Framework Convention on Climate Change (UNFCCC), Canada is required to prepare and submit a national inventory of anthropogenic sources and sinks of GHGs on an annual basis.

-- Date Modified:
+- Date modified: